textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Example list

-Though you should rarely need it, if ever, you can employ a general list for example reasons, use this IAL instead:
+Though rarely needed, if ever, a general list can be employed for example reasons, use this IAL instead:

 ```
 * item one